tap349/tap349.github.io/_posts/2018-03-05-react-native-running-on-real-device.md

-- it's not necessary to uninstall existing application from device like for Android (and it doesn't matter how existing application was installed - via App Store, TestFlight or whatever) - it will be replaced with a build run from Xcode
+- it's not necessary to uninstall existing application from device like for Android (and it doesn't matter how existing application was installed - via App Store, TestFlight or whatever) - it will be replaced with a build from Xcode
 - make sure notebook and real device use the same Wi-Fi network
 - open _\<project_name>.xcworkspace_